MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 ## entityform

-Fully renders a Power Apps-configured basic forms, by name or ID.
+Fully renders a [form](../../getting-started/add-form.md), by name or ID.

 > [!Note]
 > The entityform tag is only available for use in content rendered inside a <em>[web template](store-content-web-templates.md)–</em>based page template.
 Attempting to use the tag inside a Rewrite-based Page Template will not render anything.
 You may only render a single entityform or webform tag per page. entityform or webform tags after the first will not be rendered.